rahimnathwani/mathacademy-stats/README.md

 The extension requires:
 - `storage`: To temporarily store statistics between popup and stats page
-- `tabs`: To open the statistics page in a new tab
+- `tabs`: To open the statistics page in a new tab and detect the current Math Academy hostname
-- `https://www.mathacademy.com/*`: To fetch your activity data from the Math Academy API
+- `https://mathacademy.com/*` and `https://www.mathacademy.com/*`: To fetch your activity data from the Math Academy API (automatically detects which hostname you're using)

 ## License